mea-lab/academic-kickstart/content/authors/pi/index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- Researchers
-- Graduate Students
+- Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Diego L. Guarin is an Assistant Professor in the Biomedical Engineering program at the Florida Institue of Technology.
+His research interests include the application of machine learning and computer vision for assessing neurological diseases, and the development of novel signal processing approaches to study the human neuromuscular system.
+He is the director of the Movement Evaluation and Analysis Laboratory at Florida Tech.